NahidDesigner/v-pop/setup/COMPLETE-DEPLOYMENT-GUIDE.md

 #### 9.2 Configure Docker Compose

-1. Create a new file or use the provided one: `setup/docker-compose.edge-functions.yml`
+1. Create a new file or use the provided one: `setup/docker-compose.edge-functions.yaml` (or `docker-compose.yaml` in root)
-2. In Coolify, paste the contents of `docker-compose.edge-functions.yml`
+2. In Coolify, paste the contents of `docker-compose.yaml` (from project root) or `setup/docker-compose.edge-functions.yaml`
 3. Add environment variables:
    ```
    SUPABASE_URL=https://supabase.yourdomain.com